 Volume may be too soft for air travel.

 Built-in volume limiter protects hearing.
-Cute character sits atop headphones.
+Cute Pikachu face on both sides of headphones.
 Good audio quality.
 Fairly affordable.
 Plush ear cups.
 Universal line-in jack.

 Best for little kids, as its maximum volume is fairly soft.

 Affordable.
 Wired connection.
 Audio capped at 85 decibels.
 Includes travel bag, audio-sharing cable, and 4 earphone stickers.
 Foldable.
 Available in 5 colors.

 Best for young kids.